Centre for Health Protection encourages domestic helpers to receive the MMR vaccination

 The CHP recommends domestic helpers receive MMR vaccination if they are non-immune to measles or unsure of their immunisation.
 While domestic helpers are encouraged to receive the MMR vaccination before their arrival in HK, it is not a requirement.
 If a domestic helper has already arrived in Hong Kong, they can also consult a doctor here.

 MMR vaccines for adults are available in private clinics in Hong Kong.
 Normally, adults are required to have a blood test and a consultation with a doctor before receiving the vaccination.
 The fee for the MMR vaccination in Hong Kong ranges between HK$300 to HK$1000, excluding a blood test and consultation fee.
-As costs may be a barrier, many employers help their domestic helper access these vaccinations.
+As mentioned above, the CHP is currently running a programme to provide the MMR vaccine to eligible domestic workers for free.

 What is the best way for workers to check their protection against measles?